danluu/post-mortems/README.md

 [Heroku](https://status.heroku.com/incidents/642?postmortem).
 Having a system that requires scheduled manual updates resulted in an error which caused US customers to be unable to scale, stop or restart dynos, or route HTTP traffic, and also prevented all customers from being able to deploy.

 [Heroku](https://status.heroku.com/incidents/1042).
-An upstream `apt` update broke pinned packages which lead to customers experienced write permission failures to `/dev`.
+An upstream `apt` update broke pinned packages which lead to customers experiencing write permission failures to `/dev`.

 [Instapaper](https://medium.com/making-instapaper/instapaper-outage-cause-recovery-3c32a7e9cc5f), also [this](http://blog.instapaper.com/post/157027537441).
 Limits were hit for a hosted database.
 It took many hours to migrate over to a new database.